radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 {{< image src="images/radius-irsa.png" alt="using IRSA to deploy an AWS resource" width="800">}}

 The above image shows how Radius UCP leverages AWS IRSA to deploy and manage AWS resources.
 The flow is identical for Applications RP.
 Below are the key points in the flow:
 1. When the UCP or Applications RP service needs to communicate with AWS, it first sends an AssumeRole request to AWS Secure Token Service (STS).
 AWS STS is a web service that enables you to request temporary, limited-privilege credentials for AWS IAM users.
-The AssumeRole operation enables Radius to assume an IAM role and receive temporary, limited-privilege credentials
+The AssumeRole operation enables Radius to assume an IAM role and receive temporary, limited-privilege credentials.
-2a.
+2. a.
 STS uses the claim from this JWT to verify that it is indeed the `radius-system:ucp` service account that is making the request and verifies this by communicating with the cluster's configured OIDC provider.
-   b.
+2. b.
 Once the identity of service is confirmed, STS checks the trust policy of the IAM role to make sure that the IAM role trusts the service account.
 3. At this point, the service account associated with the UCP and Applications RP pod is both authenticated (2a) and authorized (2b).
 STS therefore issues a temporary credential.
 4. UCP and Applications RP uses this temporary credential to make API requests to manage and deploy the AWS resources.